 Will it fit?
-Whether you’re low on square footage, have lots of furniture to work around or have family members or roommates to consider, finding the perfect spot for your new Peloton can feel daunting.
-But making space for the Bike is way easier than you think, we promise.
+Whether you’re low on square footage, have lots of furniture to work around, or have family members or roommates to consider, finding the perfect spot for your new Peloton equipment can feel daunting.
+But making space for the Peloton Bike or Bike+ is way easier than you think, we promise.

 Many of our Members have set up cozy workout nooks that are decked out with inspiration and accessories that keep them motivated and happy throughout their workout.
 Here are some of our favorites from around the Peloton community.